-My freelance copywriter and editor group, The Copywriter Conclave of Portland, recently engaged in a lively and free-wheeling discussion about prospective clients and proposals.
+My freelance copywriter and editor networking group, The Copywriter Conclave of Portland, recently engaged in a lively and free-wheeling discussion about prospective clients and proposals.
 We were able to attract prospects and even get to the proposal stage, but sometimes, the almost-projects fell through shortly thereafter.
 We all determined that some unseen, emotional aspect comes into play during the proposal/interview stage.

 Here are some things we think will help us in the future (and maybe other small business owners):